 The Nebraska Clinical Practice Evaluation is completed during the clinical practice semester.
-Using a four-point system, performance is rated by the cooperating teacher and the university supervisor.
-The instrument follows the 10 InTASC standards organized into four general categories: The Learner and Learning Standards (Items 1, 2, 3); Content Knowledge (Items 4, 5); Instructional Practice (Standards 6, 7, 8); and Professional Responsibility (Standards 9,10).
+Using a four-point system to measure performance, the instrument follows the 10 InTASC standards organized into four general categories: The Learner and Learning Standards (Items 1, 2, 3); Content Knowledge (Items 4, 5); Instructional Practice (Standards 6, 7, 8); and Professional Responsibility (Standards 9,10).
+Validity and reliability are in Appendix B.